-The studied product is the product on which the GHG life cycle inventory is performed.
 The unit of analysis is defined as the performance characteristics and services delivered by the product being studied.
 The reference flow is the amount of product on which the results of the study are based.

 For all final products, companies shall define the unit of analysis as a functional unit.